Ralph Lauren

 • Brainstormed features like Workflow and Lightbox for the product roadmap.

 Adobe's internal digital asset management system was to replace Ralph Lauren's digital asset library.
+The Dev team hit a blocker and asked the design team to address it.

 2. My Approach